 The required literature consists of textbooks and study materials developed by lecturers.
 The university has devised a strategy for peer reviewing and publishing academic literature.
-Each academic year, the Council on Academic-Methodical Affairs and the University Scientific Council approve new textbooks and updated manuals.
+Each academic year, the Council on Academic-Methodical Affairs and the University Scientific Council approve new textbooks and updated manuals in the English language.
+In order to have updated learning materials, staff update textbooks every year.
+The requirement for the standard is met however, during interviews, students expressed a preference for the use of a standardised manual instead of updated textbooks in their learning process.

-Syllabi,
+SER, Syllabi,

-The structure of the modules (linking of subjects, connection between themes and topics, the prerequisites) should be reviewed.
+Review the teaching and learning of the Armenian language, including an increase in hours allocated and ensure that students are competent to communicate effectively with patients.
+Review the structure of the modules (linking of subjects, connection between themes and topics, the prerequisites).